 Additionally, no one’s looking for suggestions on where they should next travel to.
-People don’t care about places to visit near New Delhi or about a Segway Tour in Rome but the number of coronavirus cases in Rome.
+People don’t care about places to visit near New Delhi or about a Segway Tour in Rome but the number of coronavirus cases in Delhi and in Rome.
 Having said that, most travel bloggers are seeing a sudden dip in their website traffic.

 For starters, I don’t think many bloggers and online publications will make it through.
 Ad rates have plummeted with plummeting traffic.
 Most brand deals are either on hold or totally called off.

 Indeed, coronavirus has brought tough times for travel bloggers and influencers!

 How Will People Travel After Coronavirus

 I think it will all start with essential business travel.
 Next will be domestic leisure travel.
 International travel (for leisure) will take the longest to come back to normalcy, that too, with significant behavioural & institutional changes.

 Visa-free travel will be rare to see, with most embassies asking for a medical certificate on top.
 Airports will have compulsory medical screening too.
 Social distancing will be a common sight.

 Those who can they will rent a car and drive, rather than travelling in a train or a flight.
 Events like Oktoberfest and towns like Tokyo will be avoided over less-crowded destinations & experiences.
 Branded hotels will be preferred over cheap Airbnbs.
 Backpacker hostels may take the longest time to find business.